mfkiwl/raisin64-docs/_sources/software.rst

     :width: 100%
     :alt: Switch to LED sim

-From a simulation of the external hardware, the LED port can be seen tracking the SW (switch) port soon after it changes.
+From a simulation of the external hardware, the LED port is seen tracking the SW (switch) port soon after it changes.
 This can be run on the real hardware with the same result:

 .. image:: _static/swtoledreal.jpg
     :width: 100%